 Jonathan Amoona is an associate in Winston and Strawn’s New York office.
 He specializes in sports law, entertainment law, antitrust law, and labor law.
-Mr. Amoona regularly represents the National Football League Players Association, the National Basketball Players Association, professional athletes, sports agents and agencies, and a variety of other clients in the sports industry.
-Mr. Amoona also has experience representing an international corporation and its U.S. subsidiary in an international cartel investigation by the Department of Justice.
+Mr. Amoona regularly represents the National Football League Players Association, the National Basketball Players Association, professional athletes, sports agents and agencies, coaches, and a variety of other clients in the sports industry.